Digital accordion: Switches and interface

 Some digital accordions have a display panel to indicate the settings: this may range from a small LED panel that can give short numeric codes (on the Scandalli EWA) to a small full-colour display (on the Roland FR-8X V-Accordion).
 A digital accordion may have various output and input jacks, such as left and right 1/4" outputs, headphone jack, MIDI in and/or out jacks, an auxiliary in jack (for plugging in recorded backing tracks or a drum machine) and, in some cases, a USB jack.
 Some digital accordions allow the entire instrument to be transposed to a different key and/or change the tuning.

 The Scandalli EWA has a wireless transmitter and receiver, which means that the instrument can be played onstage without a wired connection to the sound system.
 External pedals can be plugged into the Scandalli EWA, such as a sustain pedal, or pedals to control transposition or portamento/pitch glide effects.

 External sound modules

-Many 2010s era digital accordions have an internal sound module.
+Many 2010s-era and 2020s-era digital accordions have an internal sound module.
 Accordionists who add aftermarket solid state contacts or spring contacts and a MIDI system to an acoustic accordion need to plug the MIDI out into an external sound module.
-A typical sound module designed for a keyboard player might only have a few accordion sounds.
+A typical sound module designed for a keyboard player might only have a few accordion sounds, since most sound module tones are keyboard instrument (piano and organ), synth leads and "pads" and orchestral instrument sound)s.
 Specialized accordion sound modules offer tens or even hundreds of different accordion sounds.
 Some Ketron and Orla accordion sound modules also have a programmable drum machine and music sequencer that can play backing tracks in a variety of musical styles.
 An accordionist with a digital accordion which has an internal sound module can plug the MIDI out into an external sound module to gain access to more sounds or features such as a sustain pedal or separate left hand and right hand outputs, if these are not available on their instrument.